 Compliance was determined by review of the policies, grievance, and by interviews with grievance coordinator, GEO PREA coordinator, PREA compliance managers, and facility administrator.
-It was recommended that 115.52 (d): add "provide a date by which a decision will be made" to the present Policy.
-There were no grievances filed by detainees in the last 12 month in which an extension was necessary in the last 12 months.
+It was recommended that 115.52 (d): add "provide a date by which a decision will be made" to the present policies.
+There were no grievances filed by detainees in the last 12 months and no extension was necessary in the last 12 months.